tgroshon/maze-kata/README.md

 At it's core, my approach is a depth-first search of a graph constructed of adjacent spaces, with heuristics prioritizing downward motion.
 This means that the time complexity _of the traversal_ grows with the complexity of the maze:
-O(Vertices + Edges) in graph speak while the space complexity is O(Vertices).
+O(Vertices + Edges), while the space complexity is O(Vertices).
 However, the process of building the Maze's intermediate representation is O(rows*columns) in both time and space.
 Then, adding in my enhancement of dead-end filling, it's the same complexity as the primary DFS traversal.

 This solution is a general-purpose solver for mazes of the supplied format, with ability to solve both perfect and imperfect mazes.